How adversarial attacks can disrupt seemingly stable accurate classifiers: Experimental investigation of the paradox of apparent stability

-\section{Experimental setup}
+\subsection{Experimental setup}

-To present the phenomenon in a simple setting, we arranged the 10 classes of the CIFAR-10 dataset into 45 binary classification problems.

-\subsection{Network architecture}
+\subsubsection{Network architecture}

-Convolutional neural networks were trained on each of these problems, using the same architecture and training regime for each problem.
-In each case we used a simplification of the VGG architecture~\cite{simonyan2015deep} adapted to the $32\times32\times3$ resolution of the CIFAR-10 images, the details of which are given in Table~\ref{tbl:architecture}.
-The English names associated with each of the 10 classes are provided in Table~\ref{tbl:classNames}.
+Convolutional neural networks were trained on each of these problems, using a similar architecture and training regime for each problem.
+Here, we describe the default settings, and any variations made for specific datasets are documented in the section describing the results computed on that dataset.
+We used a simplification of the VGG architecture~\cite{simonyan2015deep}, the details of which are given in Table~\ref{tbl:architecture}.

 For each pair-wise binary classification problem, the classes were assigned the labels 0 and 1, for compatibility with a standard sigmoid function on the output node of the network.
-A mean square error loss function was used to train the network in Tensorflow~\cite{tensorflow} using stochastic gradient descent for 100 epochs with Nesterov momentum parameter 0.9 and an initial learning rate of 0.1, which was halved every 20 epochs.
+A mean square error loss function was used to train the network in Tensorflow~\cite{tensorflow} using stochastic gradient descent using a batch size of 128 for 100 epochs with Nesterov momentum parameter 0.9 and an initial learning rate of 0.1, which was halved every 20 epochs.
 Dropout was used on the convolutional layers during training, with a parameter of 0.4.

 For the binary classification problem of distinguishing class $i$ from class $j$, we denote the training set by $\mathcal{X}_{i,j}$, and the test set by $\mathcal{Y}_{i,j}$.
 The subsets of training and test images which were correctly classified by the network are then denoted by $\mathcal{X}^{\operatorname{corr}}_{i,j} \subset \mathcal{X}_{i,j}$ and $\mathcal{Y}^{\operatorname{corr}}_{i,j} \subset \mathcal{Y}_{i,j}$ respectively.